EchoMAV/donington_docs/docs/quickstart.md

 We will be streaming telemetry over the network, so the first step is to configure your host computer so that is is compatible with the default networking settings of the Donington system.
 To do so, we will be setting your host IP address to __10.223.1.10/16__.
 !!! info
     By default, the Donington system streams telemetry to 10.223.1.10:14550 using UDP.
-The instructions below will walk you through setting your host computer to this IP address and installing a Ground Control Software pacakge.
+The instructions below will walk you through setting your host computer to this IP address and installing a Ground Control Software package.

 ## Prerequisites